USA Climbing: Elite

-Any eligible climber aged 16 and older that meets the USAC qualification criteria may compete at Elite Nationals.
+Any eligible climber aged 16 and older who meets the USAC qualification criteria may compete at Elite Nationals.
 There are no Regional or Divisional competitions for Elite competitors.
-The winners in each gender/event (Lead, Speed and Bouldering) at Elite Nationals are considered the National Champions of the United States.
-The only caveat is that a foreign national cannot be the National Champion of the US.
-If a foreign national wins any gender/event the next highest placed citizen of the US in that gender/event is the National Champion.
+The winners in each gender/event (Lead, Speed, and Bouldering) at Elite Nationals are recognized as the National Champions of the United States.
+However, a non-US citizen cannot be the National Champion of the US.
+If a non-US citizen wins any gender/event, the next highest-placed US citizen in that gender/event is declared the National Champion.

 Youth

-Youth climbers are subdivided into 5 age groups:
+Youth climbers are subdivided into 5 age groups.
+As of the 2024-25 season, USA Climbing no longer categorizes youth athletes using the Jr, A, B, C, D system.
+The age ranges are based on how old the competitor will be by the end of the season, not their current age: